 Answer the 4 questions below to determine if your company is required to file the EEO-1 Component 1 Report.

-The following companies are required to file the EEO-1 Component 1 Report annually:
+The following employers are required to file the EEO-1 Component 1 Report annually:

-- Private employers who are subject to Title VII of the Civil Rights Act with 100 or more employees.
+- Private employers (who are subject to Title VII of the Civil Rights Act of 1964, as amended) with 100 or more employees; OR

-- Federal government prime contractors or first-tier subcontractors subject to Executive Order 11246, as amended who are not exempt as provided for by 41 CFR 60-1.5, with both 50 or more employees and a prime contract or first-tier subcontract amounting to $50,000 or more.
+- Federal contractors who (1) are not exempt as provided for by 41 CFR 60-1.5; (2) have 50 or more employees; (3) are prime contractors or first-tier subcontractors; and (4) have a contract, subcontract, or purchase order amounting to $50,0000 or more; OR

-- Employers that serve as a depository of Government funds in any amount or as a financial institution which is an issuing and paying agent for U.S. Savings Bonds and Savings Notes and have 50 or more employees.
+- Federal contractors that serve as depositories of Government funds in any amount; or are financial institutions which are issuing and paying agents for U.S. savings bonds and savings notes.

 Only those establishments located in the District of Columbia and the 50 states are required to submit an EEO-1 Component 1 Report.
 No reports should be filed for establishments in Puerto Rico, the Virgin Islands, or other American Protectorates.
 State and local governments, public primary and secondary school systems, institutions of higher education, American Indian or Alaska Native tribes and tax-exempt private membership clubs other than labor organizations are also exempt from the EEO-1 Component 1 Report.
 However, non-profits and not for profit organizations are required to file the EEO-1 Component 1 Report.